Making a difference with regular giving

 What are my responsibilities as an employer?

 Your obligations to administer payroll giving are covered under Givealittle Plan.
+However, you are required to file online returns with Inland Revenue to administer payroll giving.
 All you need to ensure is that the correct tax is paid and that the minimum deduction you process per employee is $5 or greater per pay period.

 What steps do I need to go through to process this Payroll Giving Request?

-If you chose to support this Givealittle Payroll Giving Request, as the employer you must: • deduct the requested amount from the individual employee’s salary or wage • calculate the correct tax credits for each deduction • record the tax credits against the individual employee on the EMS • keep records of all tax credits for deductions to Givealittle (Spark Foundation), amounts and payment dates • pass the deductions to the Spark Foundation’s nominated Givealittle trust account within the specified time frame of the deduction being made from the employee’s salary or wage
+If you chose to support this Givealittle Payroll Giving Request, as the employer you must: • deduct the requested amount from the individual employee’s salary or wage • calculate the correct tax credits for each deduction • record the tax credits against the individual employee on the EMS • keep records of all tax credits for deductions to Spark Foundation (Givealittle), amounts and payment dates • pass the deductions to the Spark Foundation’s nominated Givealittle trust account within the specified time frame of the deduction being made from the employee’s salary or wage

 We have a self-service payroll system - what do I need to do to support payroll giving via Givealittle?